Also check out our Taj Mahal Express & Pushkar Camel Fair tour.

 Optional Excursion: Jaipur City Tour including City Palace & Jantar Mantar Observatory, $30.
 Explore some of the city's famous pink sandstone buildings, including the City Palace Museum, housing the magnificent art collections of the Maharajas of Jaiputo.
 At the entrance to the City Palace is Jantar Mantar, the largest of five observatories founded by classical astronomer Sawai Jai Singh II nearly three centuries ago.
 Its 14 massive masonry instruments are extraordinarily precise and were used for measuring time, predicting eclipses, tracking stars' location as the earth orbits around the sun, ascertaining the declinations of planets, and more.

 Day 8: Jaipur & Delhi.
 After breakfast you'll drive back to Delhi.
 Tonight, you are our guests for a farewell dinner at the Radisson Blu Hotel New Delhi Dwarka.
-After dinner, transfer to the airport for your return flight to the U.S. Passengers taking the optional Nepal extension will overnight at the Radisson Blu Hotel New Delhi Dwarka; see extension itinerary below.
+After dinner, transfer to the airport for your return flight to the U.S. Passengers taking the optional Amritsar extension will overnight at the Radisson Blu Hotel New Delhi Dwarka; see extension itinerary below.
 Breakfast & dinner provided.

 Day 9: Delhi/USA.
 Your memorable journey ends today when you arrive in New York.